Open Research Grants

 The Frontiers of Entrepreneurship grants are intended to support a wide range of research topics important to both academics and practitioners in the field of Entrepreneurship, including entrepreneurs, investors and entrepreneurial ecosystem support providers.
 Funding priorities are determined by themes that emerged from the annual Kenan Institute Frontiers of Entrepreneurship Conference.

-Applications for the 2019 Frontiers of Entrepreneurship research grants will be available in early spring 2019.
+Applications for the 2020 Frontiers of Entrepreneurship research grants will be available in spring 2020.